Craftworks Stage | Craftworks 2024

 Tim Bolton

-You’ve discovered a passion for crafts or have eye for design, but how can this be channeled into a successful career or business?
+You’ve discovered a passion for crafts and an eye for design, but how can this be channeled into a successful career or business?
 Our panelists share their tips on where to start when it comes to gaining experience, developing and refining your craft and launching a successful business.
 Expect practical advice, learnings and why ‘paying it back’ is essential to keeping crafting alive.
-This seminar will be co-chaired by Jay Blades and Josh Hudson, Furniture Lead Rycotewood at Activate Learning, who will be joined by Repair Shop’s Kirsten Ramsay and Daniel Durnin, Course Leader of Sustainable Product & Furniture Design at Buckinghamshire University.

 Josh Hudson of Rycotewood, part of the Talks programme at CraftWorks.